Estuary Channel Project / Overview and History / Phases I-V

 Spring 2006: The artist-team, Lewis deSoto/John Roloff, have

-been selected to work with The City of Oakland, Sasaki Associates,
+been selected by a public art process orchestrated by the Oakland Publ Art Program to work with The City of Oakland,

 Rajappan and Meyer Consulting Engineers for the Measure DD: